AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 The large scale mixing time is critical for the design of water treatment plants for the case where the flow is split into multiple treatment trains after coagulant addition.
 In this case it is critical that the coagulant be mixed equally between all of the treatment trains and thus the mixing times shown in the previous graph represent a minimum time between where the coagulant is added and where the flow is divided into the parallel treatment trains.

 It is likely this process of mixing from the scale of the flow down to the inner viscous length scale is commonly referred to as “rapid mix.”
 Here we showed that this mixing is indeed rapid and is really only a concern in the case where the coagulant injection point is very close to the location where the flow is split into multiple treatment trains.

+Fluid deformation dominated by viscous shear and molecular diffusion finish the process of blending the coagulant nanoparticles with the water.
+We show in :ref:`Fluid_Deformation_by_Shear` that the time required by fluid deformation and molecular diffusion to finish the blending process is approximately equal to 1/G where G is the velocity gradient.
+Given that velocity gradients in rapid mix units are typically greater than a thousand Hz the time required to finish the blending is approximately 1 ms.

+Thus the time required for mixing the coagulant nanoparticles with the fluid typically only requires a few seconds and will be accomplished whether or not the rapid mix unit is turned on.
+The turbulent eddies from the water flowing a the channel or pipe between the coagulant injection point and the flocculator in most cases will be sufficient to achieve the fluid mixing.
+However, the step of the :ref:`coagulant nanoparticles attaching to the suspended particles<heading_Diffusion_and_Shear_Transport_Coagulant_Nanoparticles_to_Clay>` may be aided by the high energy of the rapid mix unit.

 .. _heading__Coagulant_Nanoparticle_Interactions: